yokoffing/ChatGPT-Prompts/README.md

 >Write an **introduction** with a thesis statement for the essay you've written.
 It needs to be at least `140` words.

 > * Write an [abstract](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/) that prepares readers to follow the detailed information, analyses, and arguments of the paper and helps readers remember key points.
 Please write an abstract that is `one` paragraph and is at least `170` words in length.
 Include a list of at least `4` keywords at the end.

+### Avoid plagarism
+You can also try out [this](https://pastebin.com/QNyumvG2) template, but I haven't had much luck with it.

 ## Email
 > I received a nasty email from `***` where `***`.
 Write a response explaining that `***` in an assertive tone.